-3.3 Backup file naming conventions
+3.3.
+Backup file naming conventions

-Let's remember that Acronis True Image Home may split a full or incremental archive into volumes either when a user sets the splitting option or when a large backup having a size bigger than 4GB is saved to a FAT32 disk.
-See "Backup archive components" in Acronis True Image Home basic concepts (p.
-10).
+Let's remember that Acronis True Image Home 2010 Netbook Edition may split a full or incremental archive into volumes either when a user sets the splitting option or when a large backup having a size bigger than 4GB is saved to a FAT32 disk.
+See "Backup archive components" in Acronis True Image Home 2010 Netbook Edition basic concepts.